ashleykleynhans/vagrant-jenkins-spinnaker/README.md

 # vagrant-jenkins-spinnaker

+> Supports Ubuntu 16.04 LTS and Ubuntu 18.04 LTS only.
+Newer versions of Ubuntu are not supported since the Halyard installation fails on them.

-> Supports Spinnaker v1.27.0 and higher, and Halyard v1.45.0 and higher.
+> Supports Spinnaker v1.27.0 and higher, and Halyard v1.47.0 and higher.
-Previous versions are not supported since their dependency packages are no longer available to download after JFrog sunset Bintray on 1st May 2021.
+Previous versions are not supported since their dependency packages are no longer available to download after JFrog sunset Bintray on 1st May 2021, and the Halyard post installation script is broken on some newer releases.

 Provision Jenkins and Spinnaker for CI/CD using Vagrant, Virtualbox and Ansible with the following configuration:

 * 1 Jenkins box running Ubuntu 18.04 LTS
 * 1 Spinnaker box running Ubuntu 22.04 LTS